-As of December 31, 2020, we had 216 full-time and full-time equivalent employees, which included Yandy's 98 full-time and full-time equivalent employees.
+As of March 31, 2021, we had 323 full-time and full-time equivalent employees, which included Yandy's 98 and Lover's 107 full-time and full-time equivalent employees.
 None of the employees are represented by a labor union, and we consider our employee relations to be good.